mpatraw/butterfly/README.md

 The steps are:

 * **Morph** (Optional) - This is where the butterfly starts its "walk."
 For example, a butterfly might choose only safe (walkable) spaces in which to start.
+When not provided, the default is the last death location of the butterfly or 0,0.
 * **Goal** (Optional) - This just sets an optional goal location for the butterfly to aim towards.
 Other steps can use this information.
 * **Flutter** (Optional) - This is the "walk" algorithm.
 It can be a weighted walk or predefined path like a straight line.
 * **Look** (Optional) - This is the way the butterfly "digs" out the dungeon.
 You can choose different shapes and patterns for the butterfly to dig out.